Why I built RealAfford

 We account for regional cost of living

 $3,000 left over in Mississippi goes a lot further than $3,000 in California.
-When you enter your ZIP code, we adjust our estimates for groceries, transportation, healthcare, and other essentials based on your state's cost of living index.
+When you enter your ZIP code, we adjust our estimates for groceries, transportation, and other essentials based on your state's cost of living index.

 We show you what's actually left